belee-aim/megamind/CODEBASE_OVERVIEW.md

     -   Requires only the item code and quantity from the user.
     -   Automatically selects the warehouse.
     -   Includes enhanced error handling and Mongolian language support.

-#### `admin_support_graph.py` and `bank_reconciliation_graph.py`

-These files define the workflows for administrative support and bank reconciliation, respectively.
-They follow a similar pattern of defining a `StateGraph` with a set of nodes and edges to accomplish their specific tasks.

 #### `wiki_graph.py` and `document_search_graph.py`